 - Covered with natural materials when finished

 I once bought a cheap small shovel for digging a cathole, but found it useless in rocky soil or around tree roots (so, basically everywhere in the woods).
-Instead, I just use my knife and a stick to dig a hole.
+Instead, I just use a cheap knife and a stick to dig a hole.
 It works fine.

-Even if the water looks clean, it can still contain bacteria and parasites like giardia and Cryptosporidium.
+Even clean-looking backcountry water can still contain bacteria and parasites like giardia and Cryptosporidium.
 There are a few ways to treat water to make it safe to drink.
 The easiest is to just filter it.
 I use the Sawyer Mini filter and it literally makes camping possible for me.